 “Urban Green Investments invests in multi-family, commercial and entitled land real estate in California.
 Once a property is acquired, UGI adds value by increasing efficiencies, enhancing entitlements, and employing carefully calibrated green renovations.”

-Urban Green is currently evicting Mary Elizabeth Phillips from her home of 40 years on 55 Dolores Street through its Dolores Street, LLC.
-The eviction was supposed to take place in April 2014, the month that Mary turns 98.
-As Mary says, "This has been my home for over 40 years and I don't want to leave. . .
+Urban Green gained notoriety in 2013 by evicting Mary Elizabeth Phillips from her home of 40 years on 55 Dolores Street through its Dolores Street, LLC.
+The eviction was supposed to take place in April 2014, the month that Mary turned 98.
+As Mary said, "This has been my home for over 40 years and I don't want to leave. . .
 I am just too old."
 Mary has since refused to leave, as has her neighbor and caregiver Sarah Brandt, who teaches high school in the Unified School District.

 After Eviction-Free San Francisco held a protest at the office of Urban Green on July 8, the case received much media attention.
 McCloskey announced to the press that Mary could stay in her home, but not Sarah.
 As Mary's lawyer says: